Recurrent Inference Machine for Medical Image Registration: Methods

 \subsection{Recurrent Inference Image Registration Network (RIIR)}

 Inspired by the formulation of RIM and the optimization nature of medical image registration, we present a novel deep learning-based image registration framework, named the Recurrent Inference Image Registration Network (RIIR).
 The overview of our proposed framework can be found in Fig. \ref{fig: RIIR example}.

-The proposed framework performs an end-to-end iterative prediction of a dense transformation $\bm{\phi}$ in $T$ steps for pairwise registration: Given the input image pair $\left(I_\text{mov},I_\text{fix}\right)$, the optimization problem in Eq. \ref{eq: phi optimization} can be solved by the iterative update of $\bm{\phi}$.
-And the update rule at step $t \in \{0,1,\ldots, T-1\}$ is:
+Originally, RIM aimed to learn a recurrent solver for an inverse problem where the forward model from signal to measurement is known {for inverse problems}, such as quantitative mapping \citep{sabidussi2021recurrent} or MRI reconstruction \citep{lonning2019recurrent}. {Similarly to RIM in other medical image applications, the regularization is proposed to be learned implicitly in the neural network.
+Therefore}, we determine the inner loss $\mathcal{L}_{\text{inner}}$ by adapting the optimization objective in Eq. \ref{eq: phi optimization}.
+Specifically, we use the similarity part $\mathcal{L}_{\text{sim}}$ in Eq. \ref{eq: phi optimization} as the inner loss at time step $t$: {The gradient of $\mathcal{L}_{\text{inner}}$ can be calculated using auto differentiation.}